cs50/cs50.readthedocs.io/faq/cs50x.md

 CS50x is perhaps best suited for ages 12 and up.
 Younger students might need a hand from a parent.

-## How to import scores from previous years into CS50.me/gradebook?
+## How to import scores from previous years?

-To import scores from previous years, head to [CS50.me/account](https://cs50.me/account), and link your edX account under *Connected Accounts*.
+Your scores should carry forward automatically.
+Head to [CS50.me/cs50x](https://cs50.me/cs50x).
+If your edX account has not been linked, be sure to follow the prompt to do so.

 ## How do I know if I have completed all requirements for a Verified Certificate?

-Your [CS50.me Gradebook](https://cs50.me/gradebook) shows the scores you have received for each submitted problem.
+Your [CS50.me Gradebook](https://cs50.me/cs50x) shows the scores you have received for each submitted problem.
 Once you have completed all requirements, you will see a green banner atop that page, confirming your completion.

 ## When are Verified Certificates generated?